CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 `-O2` enables nearly all optimizations, as long as they don't involve a space-speed tradeoff.

-All of these benchmarks were compiled using the following command:
+The following benchmark was compiled using the following command:

 ```bash
 g++ clamp_bench.cpp -lbenchmark -lpthread -O2 -o clamp